-- 1.4.1 Our GOALS for animal management are: - To protect people and animals (pets, livestock, wildlife) from attack by dogs and cats; - To create an environment where people and pets can peacefully co-exist within the community; - To promote the welfare of companion animals; - To inform and educate the community about the needs of companion animals and promote responsible pet ownership. - 1.4.2 KEY ISSUES for the delivery of animal management services in the Shire of Hindmarsh are: - High number of unregistered dogs and cats - Dogs wandering at large and attacks on livestock - Cats both feral and nuisance cats - Limited resources compared to metropolitan councils. - The large size of the Shire compared to more populated councils.

-- 1.4.3 The Plan is based on the following priorities or STRATEGIC DIRECTIONS for the delivery of Council's animal management services:

-- Animal Management Officer training and development

-- Responsible pet ownership

-- Compliance and enforcement

-- Registration and Identification

-- Confinement of dogs and cats

-- Prevention of animal attacks and risk to the community
+1.4.1 Our GOALS for animal management are:

+- To protect people and animals (pets, livestock, wildlife) from attack by dogs and cats; - To create an environment where people and pets can peacefully co-exist within the community; - To promote the welfare of companion animals; and - To inform and educate the community about the needs of companion animals and promote responsible pet ownership. - 1.4.2 KEY ISSUES for the delivery of animal management services in the Shire of Hindmarsh are: - High number of unregistered dogs and cats (presently 60% dogs & 85% cats); - Dogs wandering at large and attacks on livestock; - Cats, both feral and nuisance; - Limited resources compared to metropolitan councils; and - The large size of the Shire compared to more populated councils. - 1.4.3 The Plan is based on the following priorities or STRATEGIC DIRECTIONS for the delivery of Council's animal management services: - Animal Management Officer training and development; - Responsible pet ownership; - Compliance and enforcement; - Registration and Identification; - Confinement of dogs and cats; - Prevention of animal attacks and risk to the community; - Animal welfare; and - Domestic animal businesses e.g. commercial seller/breeder.
-- Animal welfare

-- Domestic animal businesses e.g. commercial seller/breeder